8 Signs You Could Have High-Functioning Depression

 You’re relying more on your vices of choice

 If you have high-functioning anxiety, you may attempt to offset feelings with a detrimental emotional crutch.
 Examples include drinking more alcohol than usual, taking drugs, eating more food, or playing video games more than normal.
 “If you’re feeling sad or lonely or otherwise ‘off,’ you may drink more wine more often to cover it up,” Landau says.
 And that’s not good; here’s what experts have to say if you’re drinking too much alcohol (here’s what qualifies as “too much” alcohol).
 “This kind of self-medicating is especially troubling because substance abuse adds an extra layer of care that you need.”
 In addition to being addictive, drugs and alcohol especially can exacerbate symptoms of depression, anxiety and sleep problems, further hindering people’s abilities to cope.
+Read why low-grade depression is on the rise.

 You’re a successful, type A personality